kamballu/HDR-NRIQA-PCNN/README.md

 ![png](docs/output_8_0.png)

 ## Advanced
 For prediction of the perceptual resistances and error estimates, the subnetworks can be used directly.
-An example usage can be found in *model_IQA_HDR->predict_quality(<name>,draw=1)* in model.py.
+An example usage can be found in *predict_quality(,draw=1)* function of *model_IQA_HDR* object in model.py.

 ```python
 [perceptual_distortion,fmap] = qmodel.predict_quality(fname,draw=1)
 ```

-The predicted error in the image, referred to as $\hat{\delta}$ in the paper is the result of E-net.

 ![png](docs/output_10_0.png)